yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

       * If the referent of the weak reference is freed while the weak reference itself is still in the young generation, the weak reference will be freed quickly (at the next minor GC)
       * If the referent remains around long enough for the weak reference to be promoted into the old generation, then the weak reference will not be freed until the next concurrent or full GC cycle
       * Weak references should be used when the referent in question will be used by several threads simultaneously
-        * in addition to keeping a strong reference to the particular data in the first user’s HTTP session, it makes sense to keep a weak reference to that data in a global cache.
-Now the second user will be able to find the data—assuming that the first user has not logged out and cleared her session.
+        * in addition to keeping a strong reference to the particular data in the first user's HTTP session, it makes sense to keep a weak reference to that data in a global cache.
+Now the second user will be able to find the data-assuming that the first user has not logged out and cleared her session.
         * "Hey, as long as someone else is interested in this object, let me know where it is, but if they no longer need it, throw it away and I will re-create it myself."
     * Soft references hold onto objects for (possibly) long periods of time, providing a simple GC-friendly LRU cache
       * the referent must not be strongly referenced elsewhere.
 If the soft reference is the only remaining reference to its referent, the referent is freed during the next GC cycle only if the soft reference has not recently been accessed